Get to Know Me

 I began to look at my father and his decisions differently than ever before.
 Now that I had the experience and perspective of being married, his actions looked different to me.
 As I began to see that there was a reason I experienced this in my childhood and began to see the lesson and how it contributed on my path in this lifetime, my whole world shifted.

 My father even came to visit me in Las Vegas (where I lived).
 We talked in my car in a parking lot for hours about his relationship with my mother, the divorce, and his thinking.
 He shared things with me that I never could have imagined hearing my dad say.
 He told me that through it all, he was most concerned about me.
-He said that he never learned how to communicate well and didn’t know how to express himself, and he had no idea how to deal with all my anger.
+He said that he had no idea how to deal with all my anger.

 We finished that conversation as the angels cheered in unison.